 Derrius M. Butler

-- Position: Director of Risk Management, Safety, and Transportation and Environmental, Health, and Safety Officer
+- Position: Director of EHS, Risk Management & Transportation

 Derrius M. Butler is Fort Valley State University’s director of risk management, safety, and transportation and the environmental, health & safety officer.
 In this capacity, he provides guidance to facilitate a safe environment for students, employees, faculty, and staff, as well as others visiting our facilities.
 He also works diligently to help ensure FVSU is compliance with federal, state, and local codes and regulations and ordinances.
 In addition, he oversees use and maintenance of the university’s fleet of vehicles.